 Mine Bouille

 Mine Bouille is basically boiled noodles served with either chicken, beef or pork and topped with chopped spring onions.
-You can also eat this dish with a side of boulettes if you want a heartier meal.
+You can also eat this dish with a side of boulettes for a heartier meal.

 Vegetarian options are available as well with butter bean curry or chopped spring onions and seasonings only.